kubewarden/docs/docs/writing-policies/spec/host-capabilities/06-kubernetes.md

 ---
-sidebar_label: "Kubernetes Capabilities"
+sidebar_label: Kubernetes capabilities
-title: ""
+title: Kubernetes capabilities
+description: Kubernetes capabilities.
+keywords: [kubewarden, kubernetes, policy specification, kubernetes capabilities]
 ---

-# Kubernetes Capabilities

 Kubewarden context aware policies requires access to resources from the Kubernetes cluster where they are running on.
 For that, the Kubewarden SDKs expose functions